OneGov/onegov-cloud/src/onegov.election_day/docs/format_election_en.md

 #### Columns candidate results

-Because the file format does not supply any information on the elected candidate, those must be included in a second column.
+Because the file format might not supply any information on the elected candidates, these informations can be provided in a second table.
 Each row consists of one elected candidate with the following columns:

 Name|Description
 ---|---